xHain-hackspace/xhain-website/content/en/_index.md

 ## Accessibility

-People with physical or mental handicaps and disabilities are welcome!
+People with handicaps and disabilities are welcome!
 We do not yet have a wheelchair accessible toilet, but at least a mobile ramp and our workbench is wheelchair accessible.
 We are always open to remove further barriers.